flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 === "Start Engine 1"
     1. Set `ENG 1` Master to the ON position.
-        - Pay attention to your ECAMs and note your engine parameters as ENG 1 starts up.
+        - Pay attention to the ECAMs and note engine parameters as ENG 1 starts up.
-        - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer you started earlier to time this.
+        - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer we started earlier to time this.

     Engine 1 will have successfully started when the following applies (at ISA sea level):